 That was our only option until pet probiotics were developed and now Humarian has improved upon the pills and powders currently on the market even further with Probonix drops.

 Can I Feed my Cat Human Probiotics?

+People used to.
 Those who are experienced in the field used to recommend human grade probiotics because of the quality of the beneficial elements in those mixtures.

 This was before Humarian developed their own specific mixture for cats.